alphagov/paas-team-manual/source/architecture_decision_records/ADR053-paas-product-pages-ireland.html.md

 ## Decision

-The preference is for Option 4 as it involves only a DNS change.
+Consensus team decision is Option 4 as it involves only a DNS change.
 Since there are other DNS records (e.g. DMARC, etc...) for the `cloud.service.gov.uk` domain that need to be kept it makes sense to just make DNS changes in the Terraform.

-Option 1 requires writing new Terraform to configure the CDN instance as well as maintaining the redirect app.

-Option 2 involves both a DNS change and an ALB change

-Option 3 requires adding a new private domain to the London Cloud Foundry as well as maintaining the redirect app.

 ## Status

-DRAFT
+Accepted

 ## Consequences